 Completion of these evaluations is mandatory.
 Failure to complete evaluations as directed will result in disciplinary action.
-These evaluations are anonymous to MTSA, and are reviewed regularly by committees at MTSA.
+These evaluations are anonymous to MTSA and are reviewed regularly by committees at MTSA.

-The Evaluation Committee reviews all evaluations, including those regarding general programmatic issues, as well as those pertaining to specific administrative, academic and clinical faculty members.
-The Clinical Support Specialist is responsible to notify Medatrax when an evaluation is to be posted on the website for students to complete.
-A deadline is given for completion of the evaluations by the Clinical Support Specialist.
-In extreme cases, students will be required to take a personal emergency day to complete evaluations.
+The Evaluation Committee reviews all evaluations, including those regarding general programmatic issues, as well as those pertaining to specific administrative, academic and clinical faculty Mitch beatain the Clinical Support of Spicinious, isotations ablance and clinical faculty Mitch beatain the Clinical Support of the evaluation is tot beyouted Students will be required to take a emergency day to complete evaluations.
 MTSA maintains the anonymity of all student evaluations through Medatrax.
 Students should ensure that any comments they enter on these evaluations are accurate and truthful, in the event that a comment is so concerning that it indicates further follow-up or verification is needed.